SideMatter/srlwiki/factions/neo-kirameku.md

 ## Basic Stats

-Leader or notable persons/entities: Emi *Grand Elder*
+Leader or notable persons/entities: Emi *Grand Elder*, Saph *Elder*

 Location of town hall or other memorable location: Kirameku's Offices of International Affairs is located on the west end of Kirameku's deep caverns.
 A castle is currently being built on the southern islands.